zyli93/ASPE-APRE/README.md

     For example, `./data/anno_2014Lap_digital_music/aspect_terms.pkl` saves all aspect terms extracted by a 2014Lap-trained SDRN model for the dataset `digital_music`.

     For `merge`, take output from the above step and merge the sentiment terms sets.
 Produce results to `./data/senti_term_[subset]_merged.pkl`.
 10. Until here, the SDRN term extraction is done.
 The generated file can be picked up by `annotate.py`.

-## Appendix
-#### SDRN

-Modifications made to run `SDRN` in the modern world (PyTorch==1.15).

-8. Some useful links:
-   1. [Doc](https://pypi.org/project/pytorch-pretrained-bert/) for `pytorch_pretrained_bert`.
-   2. [Doc](https://huggingface.co/transformers/model_doc/bert.html) from hugging face lastest version of BERT.
-   3. [Homepage](https://github.com/huggingface/transformers) of `transformers` of hugging face.
-Detailed [Doc](https://huggingface.co/transformers/main_classes/optimizer_schedules.html) for Bert optimizations.
-   4. Later version of `modeling.py` [implementation](https://github.com/cedrickchee/pytorch-pretrained-BERT/blob/master/pytorch_pretrained_bert/modeling.py).
-As you can tell, the attributes of `BertLayerNorm` have been changed to `weight` and `bias` rather than `gamma` and `beta`.
-   5. Source [code](https://huggingface.co/transformers/v2.0.0/_modules/transformers/modeling_bert.html) for hugging face bert.
-Unfortunately, this time we didn't use the most advanced version of it :cry:.
-[Here](https://github.com/naver/sqlova/issues/1) is the GitHub issue about it.
-   6. Of course, the GitHub [homepage](https://github.com/google-research/bert) of Google-research's Bert.
+Click [here](#NN-based-aspect-sentiment-term-co-extraction) to jump back.